LiveNathan/blog/_posts/kernel-switching.md

 ```

 This one will be a little tricky to get to pass.
 My first idea is to simply segment the signal based on kernel switch
 points and convolve each segment separately with the appropriate kernel, then combine the results in the end.
+Let's call
+this the first naive solution.

 ```java